Hush (Buffy the Vampire Slayer): Reception

 Likewise, in the New York Daily News, David Bianculli states that the episode is "a true tour de force, and another inventive triumph for this vastly underrated series" Brian Courtis in Australia's Sunday Age agrees, and writes that "Hush" is "(c)lever, well-written and brightly directed ...
 Buffy at its best."
 Robert Hanks from The Independent in the UK writes that "Buffy the Vampire Slayer, in most weeks the funniest and cleverest programme on TV, reached new heights" with "Hush".
 Noel Murray in The A.V.
 Club calls it an "episode unlike any other, with a lusher score and some of the most genuinely disturbing imagery I've yet seen on Buffy."
 The episode was included among 13 of the scariest films or television shows by Salon.com, and justified by Stephanie Zacharek, who states it "scans just like one of those listless dreams in which you try to scream, and can't.
 Everybody's had 'em—and yet the way the eerie quiet of 'Hush' sucks you in, you feel as if the experience is privately, and unequivocally, your own."

 "Hush" was the only episode of the entire Buffy series to be nominated for an Emmy Award in the Writing in a Drama Series category.
 It also received a Writers Guild of America Award nomination.
 Following the series finale in 2003, "Hush" continued to receive praise.
 Lisa Rosen in the Los Angeles Times states that the episode is "one of TV's most terrifying hours".
 Smashing Magazine counted "Hush" as one of the top ten television episodes that inspire creativity.
 Keith McDuffee of TV Squad named it the best Buffy episode in the series, writing "(i)f someone who had never seen Buffy (blasphemy!) asked me to show them just one episode of the show to get them hooked, this would be it".
 TV.com named it as the fourth most frightening episode in television history.
+Screen Rant called it "an intriguing, clever episode with a unique dynamic...
+It really is a genius installment and one of the finest television episodes ever produced."